Empirically supported and effective

 AMINA DRURY

-Amina has been teaching Yoga and Meditation for 7 years and has a special focus on Diversity and Inclusion.
-She is Certified in ‘Mindfulness Meditation Teaching’ by world leaders Tara Brach and Jack Kornfield, and has practiced Mindfulness techniques herself for many years.
+Amina is a child psychotherapist and has been teaching Yoga and Meditation for 7 years and with a special focus on Diversity and Inclusion.
+She is certified in Mindfulness Meditation Teaching by Tara Brach and Jack Kornfield, and has practised Mindfulness techniques herself for many years.
 Amina is neurodivergent and has worked with a wide range of people, enjoying taking a flexible, person-centred approach to teaching.
+Amina runs M4A for Scottish Autism, a national charity.

 JONNY DRURY